-2.5.5.7 Home Health Expenditure Variables (HHSF06X - HHXP06X)
+2.5.5.7 Home Health Expenditure Variables (HHSF12X - HHXP12X)

 Home health agency, hospital, and nursing home events are sampled at a rate of 100% for the MPC.
-Households were not asked any expenditure-related questions in regards to these types of events; therefore, there are no household reported expenditure data for these events.
+Households were not asked any expenditure-related questions regarding these types of events; therefore, there are no household-reported expenditure data for these events.
 Conversely, paid independent providers are not included in the MPC.
-Household reported responses are the only data available for these types of events.
-All expenditure data for paid independent providers are fully imputed from household reported responses.

-Informal care (MPCELIG=3, unpaid care provided by family, friends, or volunteers) was assigned -1, "INAPPLICABLE", in all expenditure categories.
+Household-reported responses are the only data available for these types of events.
+All expenditure data for paid independent providers are fully imputed from household-reported expenditures.
+There are no expenditure data for informal care providers.
+Informal care (MPCELIG=3, unpaid care provided by family, friends, or volunteers) was assigned -1, "Inapplicable", in all expenditure categories.